-The Directors of TCC will support implementation and monitoring of the Code of Conduct, and will plan, implement and monitor arrangements to provide inclusive and safe learning environments.
-The Directors of TCC will also provide information and support to enable the Code of Conduct to operate effectively and will ensure all educators of TCC sign TCC's code of conduct statement on employment.
+The Approved providers of TCC will support implementation and monitoring of the Code of Conduct, and will plan, implement and monitor arrangements to provide inclusive and safe learning environments.
+The Approved provider of TCC will also provide information and support to enable the Code of Conduct to operate effectively and will ensure all educators of TCC sign TCC's code of conduct statement on employment.